NotReks/CREO/README.md

 # SCRIPT BY REKS (@ReksArts on Twitter/X)
 # MINECRAFT MODEL FIXES BY CYN (@SxlverCyn on Twitter/X)

-# DISCLAIMER, YOU NEED TO HAVE UNREAL ENGINE 5.4 INSTALLED AND A SETUP PROJECT, THIS WILL LATER BE HOSTED ON A WEBSITE WHENEVER I GET ALONG TO IT TO ONLY NEED A UPLOAD OF TEXTURES
+# DISCLAIMER, YOU NEED TO HAVE UNREAL ENGINE 5.4 INSTALLED AND A SETUP PROJECT
 # - CHANGE THE FILE PATHS IN CONFIG.JSON
 # - ALSO ADJUST THE PAKLIST DIRECTORIES IN THE DEPENDENCIES FOLDER
 # - MAKE SURE PYTHON 3.12 IS INSTALLED (MICROSOFT STORE) !!